Banana Creme Brulee Tart Recipe

 The idea was to use the puff pastry shell, brush it with chocolate to prevent the tart crust from becoming soggy, then to fill it with pastry cream and top with bananas.
 Burning the sugar on top of the bananas to melt it into a thin crust came once the tarts were all assembled.

-My ideas always sound good in my head, but not always they are as great as they sound when it comes to actually bringing them to life.
-This though, was aaah-maay-zing!
+My ideas always sound good in my head, but not always they are as great as they sound when it comes to actually bring them to life.
+This though was aaah-maay-zing!
 I was worried that the bananas and the pastry cream would make this tart too bland, but the thin layer of chocolate and the caramelized crust brought a textural and flavorful contrast, that brought it together very well!

 The sugar on the bottom of the crust added a slight crunch, which I really liked, but I do wish that my sugar was just plain white sugar, not the yellow sprinkling sugar I had on hand.

 Give these tarts a try and let me know what you think in the comments below!
 I would love to hear your thoughts on this combination!